-Three dogs, 11 arctic foxes (from Svalbard) and one wild mink were tested at the Norwegian Veterinary Institute.
-All were negative for rabies.
+Five dogs, and 14 arctic foxes (from Svalbard) were tested for rabies at the Norwegian Veterinary Institute.
+All were negative.
 For further information see the Appendix.

 In rare cases, bat rabies may transmit from bats to other warm-blooded animals, including humans.
 Therefore, care is advised when handling bats, and any bite from a bat should be consulted with a doctor.
 It is not considered necessary to start vaccinating animals in Norway due to the detection of bat rabies in 2015.